theUnrealSamurai/theUnrealSamurai/README.md

 # Heyooo! 👋
 Bringing ideas to life since 2015

 I’m Roshan Saravanan – A linux nerd, problem solver, and Tech. uhhh...
 Tech.
 I mean everything.
-When I’m not building models to automate everything under the sun, you’ll find me speed-typing, cycling to mordor and back, or geeking out over new ways to make machines smarter.
+When I’m not building models to automate everything under the sun,I'll be out there on a road-bike roaming all over tokyo.

-Currently AI Engineer at Mamiya IT Solutions in Tokyo – working on everything from defect detection systems to chatbots, and everything in between.
+Currently AI Engineer at Mamiya IT Solutions in Tokyo – Working with mostly Computer vision (Anomalies and defect detection)

 ## What I Do
 - **AI & Machine Learning**: Turning data into insights (and sometimes chaos, but mostly insights).